 - 311. There was almost no record in the judgments identifying language barriers.
-There was one example of a person with hearing loss having their appeal heard "on the papers", but it did not record the reason for hearing on the papers.
-230 There was an example of a person who could not read well enough to understand the letters from ACC, and there was one case where the judge recorded English was not the person's first language, but further noted she was easy to understand and intelligent. - Based on New Zealand's population demographics, we would expect to see language and communication barriers more often.
+There was one example of a person with hearing loss having their appeal heard "on the papers", but it did not record the reason for hearing on the papers.230 There was an example of a person who could not read well enough to understand the letters from ACC, and there was one case where the judge recorded English was not the person's first language, but further noted she was easy to understand and intelligent. - 312.
+Based on New Zealand's population demographics, we would expect to see language and communication barriers more often.
 This might reflect low rates of claiming with ACC, or a reluctance or inability to exercise rights of appeal.
 It may also be a reporting bias and simply seldom recorded in judgments.
-International research suggests it is unfortunately likely to be explained by non-English speakers' lack of participation with the law in the first place.231
+International research suggests it is

-There is a subset of international research about improving access to justice for people with deafness: see for example Making Tribunals Accessible to Disabled People (UK Council on Tribunals, November 2002) at 28 and Douglas M Pravda "Understanding the rights of deaf and hard of hearing individuals to meaningful participation in court proceedings" (2011) 45 Valparaiso University Law Review 927.
+230 There is a subset of international research about improving access to justice for people with deafness: see for example Making Tribunals Accessible to Disabled People (UK Council on Tribunals, November 2002) at 28 and Douglas M Pravda "Understanding the rights of deaf and hard of hearing individuals to meaningful participation in court proceedings" (2011) 45 Valparaiso University Law Review 927.